TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 20/Matthew 20.1.md

 ---

-For the kingdom of heaven is like unto a man that was a householder, who went out early in the morning to hire laborers into his vineyard.
+"For the Kingdom of Heaven is like a man who was the master of a household, who went out early in the morning to hire laborers for his vineyard.